jobmos/simPyFEM/README.md

 ## Getting Started

-To run simPyFem, copy the one or all of the files to your local machine.
+To run simPyFEM, copy the one or all of the files to your local machine.

 ### Prerequisites